OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-07.md

 > ‘Heaven is My throne,
 > and the earth is My footstool.
-> What kind of house will you build for Me?’ says the Lord.
+> What kind of house will you construct for Me?’ says the Lord.
 > ‘Or where will My resting place be?

 ## Acts 7:50